 It does sound complicated but you quickly should get an idea, at least I did and maybe that is why I had such a great time in Iran.
 This is one of my favourite interesting facts about Iran.Understanding 'taarof' rule is essential to understand Iran, its culture and people.
 Click To Tweet

 Hitch-hiking is the easiest and the most difficult thing to do in Iran.
 That is an opinion formed from my experiences.
 Mr Chinese Man (and no he is not Chinese, it is just his nickname) and I have hitch-hiked on many occasions in this amazing country.

 It is super easy because Iranians are the nicest people in the world and they always want to help.
 Especially when you are a guest in their country!
 We usually never waited longer than 5 mins.

-We have experiences so much good from people while hitch-hiking that it was overwhelming!
-At the end of the ride they always invite you to stay over their place!
+We have experienced so much good from people while hitch-hiking that it was overwhelming!
+At the end of the ride, they always invite you to stay at their place!
 Your own host will give you a ride to the border of the city and will catch you a ride himself!

 And how do I know it?
 Well, when shop owner who spotted you on the side of the road is so petrified that you are about to hitch-hike that he stops a tour bus; packs your bags, almost push you inside and refuse to hear no for the answer, you get an idea it won’t be easy.

 But when people in the bus insist on feeding you, giving you water and start discussing options of dropping you by the police station.
 So that Police can give you money (because Police help tourists in need) than you know 100%.
 Hitch-hiking is not an easy task to pull off in Iran.